couleur-tweak-tips/Moony/README.md

 * Choose the version directly, no need to launch then have to ``Click to view launch options``
 * Select a server that will be joined automatically when Minecraft finishes launching
 * Select an account to switch to at launch
-* Doesn't get in your way, you can type your command and go back to whatever you were doing while it launches
+* Doesn't get in your way, you can type your command and go back to whatever you were doing while waiting for it to finish launching
 ### 🔓**Unlocked features**
-* You get to choose when to update, (e.g a controversial update happens) Lunar Client's official launcher phones home every time you launch it
+* You get to choose when to update, (e.g a controversial update happens that removes your favorite feature), unlike Lunar Client's official launcher which phones home every time you launch it
-* Make Minecraft significantly more stable (1.8+) with a custom JRE (GraalVM, learn more at [CTT](http://dsc.gg/CTT))
+* Make Minecraft significantly more stable (1.8+) with a custom JRE (GraalVM, learn more in [CTT](http://dsc.gg/CTT))
-* Make your own shortened version/server/account combos to quickly (e.g you could make typing `mn MyPreset` launch 1.8, join eu.minemen.club on account MyPvPAlt123 )
+* Make your own shortened version/server/account combos to quickly launch Moony (e.g you could make typing `mn MyPreset` launch 1.8, join eu.minemen.club on account MyPvPAlt123)
 * Completly strip out every cosmetics ([lmk](https://t.me/Couleur) if you know a way for emotes)

 # ⌨️ Using Moony